Hooliocoolio/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+Closure is a collection of all the variables and steps within scope or within {curlybrackets} at the time a function gets created.

 4. Describe the four rules of the 'this' keyword.

+    a. `this` will check if the `function` is called by the `new` keyword
+    b. `this` will check if the `function` is called by `call()`, `apply()`, or `bind()`
+    c.
+Will check if it is being called as a method
+    d.
+Then finally will check if its called in the global scope. it returns the global object `window` or if strict is enabled it will return undefined.

 5. Why do we need super() in an extended class?

+So we can get access to the methods and properties of the parent class and its extended clases

 ## Project Set up